 4. Plan for the Worst!

 Now that you have created an engaging space for your meetings and you look the part and can think and articulate professionally, you have tamed all controllable variables, but what about the uncontrollable variables like internet or technology malfunction?
+There is always a risk that independent distractions can get in the way.
 Have a backup plan in the form of an interactive space for your team!
 Create a meeting agenda that everyone can go through and react to in the form of a collaboration!
 Never underestimate the power of an email.
 There is a lot that can be done in virtual spaces!
 These practices will make your virtual meetings stand out among the rest, and your team will be better for it!